-- 88.1 A member of Council staff who, in their capacity as a member of Council staff, has a conflict of interest in a matter in respect of which they are preparing or contributing to the preparation of a Report for the consideration of a:

-- a) Council meeting;

-- b) Community Asset Committee meeting

-- 88.2 The Chief Executive Officer must ensure that the Report referred to in sub-Rule 88.1 records the fact that a member of Council staff disclosed a conflict of interest in the subject-matter of the Report. - 88.3 If the member of Council staff referred to in sub-Rule 88.1 is the Chief Executive Officer: - a) The written notice referred to in sub-Rule 88.1 must be given to the Mayor; and - b) The obligation imposed by sub-Rule 88.1 may be discharged by any other member of Council staff responsible for the preparation of the Report.
+- 88.1 A member of Council staff who, in their capacity as a member of Council staff, has a conflict of interest in a matter in respect of which they are preparing or contributing to the preparation of a Report for the consideration of a: - a) Council meeting; - b) Community Asset Committee meeting must, immediately upon becoming aware of the conflict of interest, provide a written notice to the Chief Executive Officer disclosing the conflict of interest and explaining the nature of the conflict of interest and indicating whether it is a general conflict of interest or a material conflict of interest - 88.2 The Chief Executive Officer must ensure that the Report referred to in sub-Rule 88.1 records the fact that a member of Council staff disclosed a conflict of interest in the subject-matter of the Report. - 88.3 If the member of Council staff referred to in sub-Rule 88.1 is the Chief Executive Officer: - a) The written notice referred to in sub-Rule 88.1 must be given to the Mayor; and - b) The obligation imposed by sub-Rule 88.1 may be discharged by any other member of Council staff responsible for the preparation of the Report.